PitcherAG/vue-tools/docs/components.md

 }
 // function to control pagination, number is the page number you want to paginate to
 paginate: Function(number)
-// function to sort the table. dataField is the name of your field you want to sort
+// function to sort the table.
+Takes in a field object and checks sortField & dataField properties to determine sort field
-sortTable: Function(dataField)
+sortTable: Function(field)
 // this function injects related classes to the <th> element, if it is sortable, sorted etc.
 // field is a single field object
 getClass: Function(field)